ISUgenomics/data_wrangling/merge_data/README.md

 python3 merge_data.py -i input0.txt,input1.txt -c 0 -k '' -e -9999.99 -o 'data_output' -f 0 -v 0
 ```

-The algorithm merges two input files using a common column (with index 0) to match the data corresponding to the same entry (here: fruit).
+The algorithm merges two input files using a common column (with index 0) to match the data corresponding to the entry (here: fruit).
 All the data columns are kept from both files (option `-k ''`).
-The data is combined in the 'outer' scheme, which means that the result will be the sum of the sets from both inputs.
-Missing data in the corresponding set will be replaced by the default error value (option `-e -9999.99`).
-The merged data is saved to the *data_output-{data_stamp}* file with option `-o` and output format matches the separator from the first-provided input (option `-f 0`).
-The app logger prints to standard output info about all critical, error, and warning events during the calculations.
+The data is combined in the 'outer' scheme.
+Thus the result will be the sum of the sets from both inputs.
+Missing data in the merged entry is replaced by the default error value (option `-e -9999.99`).
+The merged data is saved to the *data_output-{data_stamp}* file with option `-o`, and output format matches the separator from the first-provided input (option `-f 0`).
+The app logger, during the calculations, prints info about all critical, error, and warning events to standard output.

 **STANDARD OUTPUT**